Tutorial on Automated Deployment Using AWS CodeDeploy:

 CodeDeploy application is created to ensure that proper revision of the WAR file is deployed to the appropriate environment which is the EC2 instance.

-Launch CodeDeploy service and click on the Create Application button.
+Launch the CodeDeploy service and click on the Create Application button.

 At the end of the form select the service role.
-This is the other role which was created earlier in the tutorial.
+This is the other role that was created earlier in the tutorial.

 Click on the Create Application button.

 Select the Deployment Group (QA-Env) and select Actions -> Deploy new revision.

 Since the ZIP file is in the S3 bucket, enter the Revision location as follows:

 Click on the Deploy button.
 The deployment is successful as shown below.

 The WAR file is successfully copied to the tomcat webapps directory.

 Browse the application URL to ensure that the application is deployed successfully.